-We now illustrate the use of Conjure for a more realistic modelling task, to enumerate all labelled connected graphs.
+We illustrate the use of Conjure to enumerate all labelled connected graphs.
 The number of labelled connected graphs over a fixed set of n distinct labels grows quickly; this is OEIS sequence A001187.

 We first need to decide how to represent graphs.
 A standard representation is to list the edges.
 One natural representation for each edge is as a set of two distinct vertices.
 Vertices of the graph are labelled with integers between 1 and n, and each vertex is regarded as part of the graph, whether there is some edge involving that vertex or not.